DINA-Web/collection-specs/README.md

 # collection-specs
-Specifications for the Collection Module
+Specifications for the Collection Module.

+Specifications are recorded as [Issues](https://github.com/DINA-Web/collection-specs/issues).

+## Suggested Data Model
+Rendered as an imagge [here](https://github.com/DINA-Web/collection-specs/blob/master/documentation/collectionDataModel.png)

 ## Collecting Event
 Data associated with the collecting of the specimen(s) at a given time and place.